filkata123/Stereo-Disparity-OpenCL/README.md

 All of this was applied to both left and right image The above took an additional 1:15 hours.

-#TODO: Kernel for ZNCC (maybe split into sub-kernels if possible?)
-#TODO: Kernel for CrossCheck
+#TODO: Write about kernel for ZNCC 2D, crosscheck, occlusion filling, timing
+18:30 - 21:00
+18:00 - 20:30

+#next phase
-#TODO: Kernel for OcclusionFilling
+#TODO: 3D ZNCC Kernel